 The Reference State (1) contains two community phases.
 This state evolved under the combined influences of climate, grazing, and fire, with climatic variation having the greatest influence on cover and production.
 In general, this state was resilient to grazing and fire, although these factors could influence species composition in localized areas.
-Vegetation is characterized by mid-statured, cool-season rhizomatous grasses, sodium-tolerant rhizomatous grasses, and sodium-tolerant bunchgrasses.
+Vegetation is characterized by mid-statured cool-season rhizomatous grasses, salt-tolerant deciduous shrubs, and short-statured grasses.

-Phase 1.1: Rhizomatous Wheatgrass-Inland Phase
+Phase 1.1: Reference Community Phase